cheryl-xiang/LOL-Analysis-and-Prediction-Model/README.md

 # League of Legends Vision Control and Support Role Analysis
-UCSD DSC80 Final Project
+**UCSD DSC80 Final Project**

 League of Legends Vision Control and Support Role Analysis is a comprehensive data science project conducted at UCSD.
 The project includes in-depth  analysis, starting from EDA to hypothesis testing, development of baseline models, and a fairness analysis.

 Author: Cheryl Xiang

 ## Introduction
-League of Legends is a popular multiplayer online battle arena (MOBA) game developed by Riot Games, where two teams of five players compete to destroy the opposing team's Nexus, a core building located in their respective bases.
+**League of Legends** is a popular multiplayer online battle arena (MOBA) game developed by Riot Games, where two teams of five players compete to destroy the opposing team's Nexus, a core building located in their respective bases.
 The game combines strategy, teamwork, and skill, featuring a wide roster of champions, each with unique abilities.

 The dataset I will be working with is from 	[Oracle's Elixir](https://oracleselixir.com/tools/downloads), which contains data on League of Legend Competitive Matches from 2014 to the 2025.
 For this project, I will be focusing on data from 2022 since it has the most recorded games of of recent years.
 The LOL landscape changes significantly from year to year, so I have chosen not to combine data across multiple years.

 In this project, I will investigate the relationship between vision control/placing wards and winning a match.
 While there are many moving components to a LOL match, one that is sometimes overlooked is **vision control**.
 Vision control refers to the strategic management of "vision" or the ability to see and monitor parts of the game map that are not directly in a player's line of sight.
 This is achieved for the most part through placing your own wards as well as clearing enemy wards.
 Wards are used to provide vision in specific areas, allowing a team to detect enemy movements, objectives, or potential threats, which allows teams to make informed decisions about key areas of the map and help teams to secure important match objectives.

+Through my exploration of this data set, I aim to answer the question: **How important is vision control in a League of Legends match?**

 ### DataFrame Columns